miguel-angel-monjas/master-thesis/doc/spark-standalone-cluster-setup.md

 source ~/.bashrc
 ```

-Verification of that Python 2.7 proper installation can be done by typing `python`.
+Verification of a right Python 2.7 installation can be done by typing `python`.
 The output should be similar to this:
 ```bash
 Python 2.7.12 |Anaconda custom (64-bit)| (default, Jul  2 2016, 17:42:40)
 [GCC 4.4.7 20120313 (Red Hat 4.4.7-1)] on linux2